WHAT’S A BIKE DISCO?

 • We try to start by group riding counter-clockwise around an object until the Ride Leader breaks off

-• Let the Party Kaboose know if you’re peeling off
+• Let the Party Caboose know if you’re peeling off

 3. Rules of the Road